-Choose a saute pan that will fit all the mushrooms two or three deep.
+Choose a sauté pan that will fit all the mushrooms 2 or 3 inches deep.
 Remember, you want them crowded for this method.
 Add enough water to barely cover the mushrooms.
-For eight ounces of mushrooms, add about a tablespoon of butter or oil and a teaspoon of kosher salt.
+For 8 ounces of mushrooms, add about 1 tablespoon of butter or oil and 1 teaspoon of kosher salt.
 Put the pan on a burner turned to high and bring the water to a boil.

 03 of 05

 When the mushrooms come to a full "rolling" boil, you can turn down the heat, but keep the burner adjusted so the water continues to boil, not just simmer.
 You'll notice that the amount of water in the pan is now greater than what you added to start.
 That's because as the mushrooms cook, they're losing much of the water from their cells.